4 Executive English Training Courses to Give Your Language Skills a Promotion

 Speak and write confidently.
 That’s the key to sounding like an executive.
 Don’t worry about making mistakes.
 Making a mistake helps you become aware of areas you need to work on.
 To improve more quickly, find out where you went wrong and learn from your mistakes.

 For instance, if you find yourself lacking the confidence to give powerful presentations, then focusing on improving English pronunciation can be a big help.
-If you find yourself consistently using the wrong words or not being able to find the right words, try some business English workbooks and exercises:
+If you find yourself consistently using the wrong words or not being able to find the right words, try some business English workbooks and programs:

 - Macmillan Business “In Company” Worksheets: These worksheets are an excellent resource for pre-intermediate, intermediate and upper-intermediate level learners.
 They cover many common business communication scenarios such as telephoning, making requests and vocabulary for business travel.